 Yes and no. Before applying we would ask that you confirm student interest and administrator support.
 AASL understands that there is fluidity between grade levels as well as a wide variety of learning levels, activity interests, and skill levels.
 If the interest from students, and support from administrator, is present, then yes, please apply.

-The current program is for Pokémon Clubs in school libraries in the United States.
+The current program is for Pokémon Clubs in school libraries in the United States, or US military schools.

 What is the commitment of running a Pokémon Club in my school?

 The club is designed to run once a week for one hour.
+Of course, every school has different schedule options, so we just ask that the club meet consistently.
 When, where and what is up to you.
 In addition to the activities listed below there are also videos available to help students (and school librarians) learn how to play the game, episodes of anime Pokémon the Series you can watch, or even watch footage of competitive games where students can watch their favorite players compete.

 Participants will be asked to submit a brief monthly survey from their club.
 No student identifiable information will be requested, but AASL and Pokémon would like to gather data to inform the next stage of this program.
 Questions will include items such as, how often you met, number of participants, primary activities, and feedback.